Parsa-Rajabi/CIS145/docs/quizzes.md

 Quizzes will be administered through **PrairieLearn**.
 You will need to purchase a PrairieLearn account to access the quizzes.
 The cost is $10.00 USD for the entire course (4 months).

+## Quiz Dates

+- Quiz #0 (Syllabus): Tuesday, May 20, 2025 at 11:59 PM PST
+  - This quiz is required to ensure you have read the syllabus and course policies.
+Grading will be based on completion, not correctness and will count towards your participation grade.
+- Quiz #1: Monday, June 9, 2025
+- Quiz #2: Monday, July 7, 2025

+Quiz details will be provided closer to the quiz dates.

 ## Get Started with PrairieLearn

 Follow the instructions below to sign up/purchase PrairieLearn: